jyobb/islandora_metadata_analyzer/README.md

 ## Introduction

-This module allows administrators to analyze the metadata for a collection to find inconsistencies.
+This module allows administrators to analyze MODS or DC metadata for a collection to find inconsistencies.
 It aggregates the metadata for all items in a collection into a format that allows analysis.
-It also allows users to download a CSV file of islandora PIDS for with metadata elements in common.
-For example, all PIDS that have a specific subject.
+All unique paths within a metadata stream are displayed with links to to either view or download the list of pids in the collection that have or do not have this element.
+This allows you to check whether all metadata records have specific fields.

+This module also allows you to capture the contents of a top level xml element and its children.
+This is useful for ensuring consistency of your metadata.
+A CSV list of pids for each metadata value is viewable or downloadable so you can find objects that need repair.

 ## Requirement